Matt Cain: Career overall

+Statistics and achievements

+Post-playing career

+Cain's wrote an autobiographical article published on October 3, 2017 on The Players' Tribune.

+On July 28, 2018 outside AT&T Park, Cain and former teammates Ryan Vogelsong and Brian Wilson were inducted onto the San Francisco Giants Wall of Fame.

 Pitching style

 Cain featured a mix of mostly four pitches: a four-seam fastball (90–93 mph), a slider (84–87), a curveball (76–79), and a changeup (83–86).
 Increasingly, he also threw a two-seam fastball at 89–91 mph.
 Cain led with his four-seamer, throwing it over half the time in his career.
 His changeup was his secondary pitch to left-handed hitters, while he threw cutters as a secondary pitch to right-handed hitters.
 Cain threw curveballs in roughly equal proportions to righties and lefties.
-Early in his career Cain was a power pitcher whose fastball ranged from 94 to 98 mph.
+Early in his career, Cain was a power pitcher whose fastball ranged from 94 to 98 mph.
 Due to arm injuries and age he had to adapt his pitching style to be more of a control pitcher.